GrahamBenHarper/bcdl/README.md

 # bcdl.py

-(NOTE: I wouldn't even consider this project to be in an 'alpha' phase; currently it's just a tool I'm using to automate some music downloading from bandcamp and is essentially a novelty)

 My first project here on github!

-In addition to automating downloading some albums from bandcamp, this project has also been an excuse for me to learn and utilize, sqlite3, regex, and BeautifulSoup.
+In addition to automating album downloading from bandcamp, this project has also been an excuse for me to learn and utilize sqlite3, regex, and BeautifulSoup.
+Bandcamp recent broke the functionality of this script, so now it's also an excuse to learn selenium :)

 ## Goals